jceminer/cn_gpu_miner/README.md

 To mine Monero before the fork, add parameter --variation 3, after, use --variation 15\
 Please update **even if you don't mine Monero** since other coins and marketplaces will probably fork too.

-:heavy_exclamation_mark: **Monero V8 algo on older AMD cards (HD7000, R7...) has been reported to cause problems at miner initialization.
-A fix is planned but not avaible yet**
+## Monero V8 algo has been reported to cause problems at miner initialization.
+A fix is planned but not available yet
+I provide in the 0.33 GPU a very primitive and unoptimized implementation for compatibility and tests, but you may consider it not usable in a real production context.
+Because of lack of dev time, I won't be able to provide a decent v8 GPU implementation until november, I apologize for such a long delay.
+However the CPU implementation is optimized and mature.

 # Index